 This Peanut Butter Buttercream Recipe is one of my all-time FAVORITE frosting recipes.

-It makes the most wonderful filling and frosting for chocolate cakes and cupcakes.
-You will love the peanut buttery flavor, the light and fluffy consistency, and how easily it pipes!
+It makes the most wonderful peanut butter filling and frosting for chocolate cakes and cupcakes.
+You will love the peanut butter flavor, the light and fluffy consistency, and how easily it pipes!

 Not only does this peanut butter frosting taste fantastic, but the recipe is incredibly easy to throw together.
 Really, you’re just minutes away from this deliciousness!!